mila-iqia/mila-docs/docs/Userguide_python.rst

    conda create -n <env> python=3.6

-where ``<env>`` is the name of your environment.
+Where ``<env>`` is the name of your environment.
 You can now activate it by doing:

 .. prompt:: bash $

    conda activate <env>

 You are now ready to install any python package you want in this environment.
-For instance, to install pytorch, you can find the conda command of any version you want on `pytorch's website <https://pytorch.org/get-started/locally>`_, e.g:
+For instance, to install PyTorch, you can find the Conda command of any version you want on `pytorch's website <https://pytorch.org/get-started/locally>`_, e.g:

 .. prompt:: bash (<env>)$